Rethinking 3D LiDAR Point Cloud Segmentation: Experiments

-Finally, we compare the original models with their projected version.
+Finally, we compare the original models with their reformulated versions.
 The three baseline methods are PointNet++~\cite{qi2017pointnet++}, SpiderCNN~\cite{xu2018spidercnn} and PointConv~\cite{wu2019pointconv}.
 We display the results in \tabref{tab:comparision_origin}.
-We can see that the projected-point-based methods achieve much better performance than the original baselines.
+We can see that the reformulated point-based methods achieve a much better performance than the original baselines.
 The improvement is about 10\% for all baselines in terms of both accuracy and mIoU.
 For SpiderCNN~\cite{xu2018spidercnn} and PointConv~\cite{wu2019pointconv}, the mIoU is even improved by about 15\%.
-These results prove the effectiveness of projected-point-based methods.
-We show some visualization in \figref{fig:visualization}.
+These results prove the effectiveness of the reformulated point-based methods.
+Apart from the mIoU and accuracy, the efficiency is also much better.
+We can see that the reformulated methods are more than $300\times$ faster compared with the original ones.
+This is because the reformulated methods utilize the projection space such that the 3D operations can be performed much more efficiently.
+This demonstrates how point-based methods can be improved by reformulating them. \figref{fig:visualization} shows some qualitative results of the three reformulated versions.